 A good way to save money is to stay at a hostel and cook some Andalusian food recipes that you may have picked up after visiting a few cafes!

 One thing that will eat into your budget is tours, but if you select a few that you want to do, you won’t overspend on these either.

 Below is a rough guide to prices for accommodation, eating out and transport in Seville.

 They don’t include prices for extras such as nights out at a bar/pub, club entry fees, souvenirs/clothing purchases, tours. etc. You will have to budget extra for these purchases as they are ‘non-essential!’

+Due to its mild temperatures, Seville is one of the best places in Europe to visit in winter.
 You will find fewer tourists than you would during the warmer months.
 If you want to avoid the heat ad the crowds, a trip during winter isn’t a bad idea.

 How to get around Seville